 What is CDH?

 There is no firm evidence that it occurs more in one particular sex.
 However, some studies have suggested that males are more commonly affected than females with a ratio of 3:2.
-Familial clusters (running in families) have been observed in less than 2% of cases and the risk in future pregnancies is said to be 2%.
+Familial clusters (running in families) have been seen in less than 2% of cases and the risk in future pregnancies is said to be 2%, which means a low chance of it happening again, unless CDH is diagnosed as part of a syndrome for example, or there are other organs affected.
 There is currently no known cause or risk factor, but studies have suggested that it is probably multifactorial, meaning there maybe a number of factors involved including environmental and genetic.

 There are different types of CDH; the most common type is Bochdalek which accounts for over 90% of diaphragmatic hernias and is usually on the left side.
 Morgagni hernias are less common and are found behind the sternum (breastbone) with most being slightly to the right side.
-Diaphragmatic eventration occurs when the diaphragm is still intact but is weak and abnormally high in the chest (can be either unilateral or bi-lateral).
-They may simply be refered to as left-sided, right-sided or bi-lateral.
+Diaphragmatic eventration occurs when the diaphragm is still intact but is weak and abnormally high in the chest (can be either one one side or both sides).
+Diaphragmatic Hernias may simply be referred to as a left-sided, right-sided, unilateral (on one side only) or bilateral (both sides).

 In a left-sided hernia, varying amounts of abdominal contents can herniate, including small and large bowel, stomach, spleen and sometimes the liver.
 In right-sided hernias, it is usually only the large bowel and or liver that herniates.
-Bilateral hernias are uncommon and as the term suggests; affects both sides.
+Bilateral hernias are uncommon and as the term suggests; affects both sides and pretty much all abdominal contents can move into the chest.

 In most cases and particularly in left-sided hernias, the condition is isolated, which means that there are no other associated anomalies.
 Rarely, CDH is part of a chromosomal syndrome such as Edward’s Syndrome (Trisomy 18), Patau’s syndrome (Trisomy 13), Down’s Syndrome (Trisomy 21) and Turner Syndrome (Monosomy X).
-However, a Karyotype test is usually offered to confirm that the hernia is isolated.
+An test during pregnancy is usually offered to test for any Chromosome problems, which will hopefully confirm that the CDH is the only problem.
+This test involves taking a sample of the fluid around your baby called an ‘Amniocentesis’.
+This test unfortunately cannot currently pick up all genetic factors, however once your baby is born you can request Genetic Counselling which may be able to offer further answers if you feel that your baby has other issue .
 Uncommonly, other syndromes such as Cornelia De Lange and Fryn’s syndrome have also been associated with CDH.

 Other features of CDH can include variable degrees of Lung Hypoplasia (incomplete development of the lungs), Pulmonary Hypertension (increased pressure in the pulmonary arteries) and heart defects.
 These are often difficult to diagnose and confirm to what extent they are present until after your baby is born.
 Other malformations can occur and are principally the cardiovascular (heart, lungs etc) genitourinary (kidneys, bladder etc) and gastrointestinal systems (stomach, bowel etc).